ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-dynamodb.md

 - query filters vs composite key indexes - filtering only removes items from the found set AFTER they are read; instead, create a composite index (likely using a GSI) with the key and the filter attribute

 - query for item that contains an attribute that does NOT exist in other items?
+Global secondary on attribute because of sparse indexes

 ## Error